 settings, see Security settings and HTTP.

-To pass this bootstrap check, you must enable HTTPS or disable the built-in token service by using the X-Pack security settings.
+To pass this bootstrap check, you must enable HTTPS or disable the built-in token service.